emrgnt-cmplxty/automata/automata/docs/core/base/database/json_vector_database.rst

-JSONVectorDatabase
+JSONEmbeddingVectorDatabase
 ==================

-``JSONVectorDatabase`` is a concrete class providing a vector database that saves into a JSON file.
+``JSONEmbeddingVectorDatabase`` is a concrete class providing a vector database that saves into a JSON file.
 It offers a set of methods for adding, retrieving, and discarding vectors associated with symbols.
 Also, it provides the calculation of similarity between vectors and manages these